cpauloh/semmd/skos/README.md

 Once you've created the file (preferably .ttl), please upload it to this directory.

 ## Future Work
-The ontology schema will be seperated from the vocabulary.
+The ontology schema and vocabulary (individuals) will be placed into seperate files.